AntonyUse/mtc-repo-backend/README.md

-# mtc-repo-backend
-python Code for MTC
+# This is a dev python repository is for backend developers